yohhaan/topics_analysis/petsymposium-artifact2024.1/template.md

 And so, while we provide the explanations to run all of our experiments, we do not expect artifact reviewers to execute the most time-consuming ones.
-Instead, we also provide parameters that allow for a quicker evaluation.
+Instead, we provide parameters and scripts that allow for a quick evaluation of the main features of our artifact.

-- Time: about 2h for the quick evaluation with 8 cores/16 threads/64GB RAM.
+- Time: about 1h30 for the quick evaluation with 8 cores/16 threads/64GB RAM.
-- Storage: 10GB of free storage should be sufficient.
+- Storage: 2GB of free storage should be sufficient for the quick evaluation.

 ## Environment